 - An affidavit signed by the student stating that the student declines the vaccine for reasons of conscience, including a religious belief.

 Students must use the official Texas Department of State Health Services (DSHS) form.
 It may be ordered electronically.
 The form is then mailed from DSHS to the student, and it may take up to two weeks to receive it.
-It must be completed, notarized and provided to Hardin-Simmons University Nurse’s office.
+It must be completed, notarized, and submitted to MedProctor using the “affidavit” option.
 It is the student’s responsibility to complete the DSHS form and have it notarized.
 You can request the form here.

 The latter exemption does not apply during a disaster or public health emergency, terrorist attack, hostile military or paramilitary action, or extraordinary law enforcement emergency declared by a Texas Department of State Health Services authority and is in effect for the location of the university the student attends.
 Texas law states that acceptable evidence of your Meningitis Vaccination must include: